Five states account for 43% of the country's new Covid-19 cases in the past week - KRDO

 But progress on vaccines does not mean the country is finished with the pandemic, a Biden administration adviser said Tuesday.

-“We do have to remember that there are 100 million-plus adults that still haven’t been vaccinated,” Andy Slavitt, White House senior adviser for Covid-19 response, told CNN’s Chris Cuomo Tuesday.
+“We do have to remember that there are 100 million-plus adults that still haven’t been vaccinated,” Andy Slavitt, White House senior adviser for Covid-19 response, told CNN’s Chris Cuomo.
 “They’re not there yet, and you don’t win the war until you bring everybody over with you.”

-As of early Monday, the US had more than 107.6 million people ages 18 and over with at least one dose of a Covid-19 vaccine.
-That’s about 41.7% of the adults in the US, according to CDC data.
+As of early Wednesday, the US had more than 109.4 million people ages 18 and older with at least one dose of a Covid-19 vaccine.
+That’s about 42.4% of the adults in the US and a .7 percentage points increase in the past day, according to CDC data.

 But the US has a long way to go before reaching herd immunity.
 Dr. Anthony Fauci has estimated 70%-85% of the population needs to become immune.
 And the pace for vaccinating all willing adults varies greatly among states, according to a CNN analysis of federal data.

-While states like New York and North Dakota might vaccinate all willing adults by June, it could take some states until the end of 2021.
-And in a race against both spreading variants and increasing Covid-19 fatigue, experts say it is imperative to vaccinate Americans quickly.
+While states such as New York and North Dakota might vaccinate all willing adults by June, it could take some states until the end of 2021.
+And in a race against both spreading variants of concern and increasing Covid-19 fatigue, experts say it is imperative to vaccinate Americans quickly.

 Some states are pulling back mask mandates and opening capacity for businesses.
 But Fauci said Tuesday that foregoing preventative measures while the majority of Americans are still unvaccinated is a mistake.